Katrina Adams (l) and Zina Garrison teamed together in doubles at the 1995 World Doubles Cup

 - Reached the NCAA singles semifinals in 2003 as a junior.

-- Prior to Miami, was selected as a freshman All-American at UCLA in 2001-02, when she reached the NCAA doubles final as a freshman at UCLA in 2002 and was named ITA National Rookie of the Year.
+- Prior to Miami, was selected as a freshman All-American at UCLA in 2001-02, when she reached the NCAA doubles final as a freshman and was named ITA National Rookie of the Year.

 - Father, Phil, played major league baseball for seven years and was the first African-American quarterback at the University of Missouri.

-- Debuted as the U.S. Fed Cup captain in 2003, succeeding Billie Jean King, and has led the team to one runner-up and three semifinal finishes in her four-year tenure as captain, reaching the semifinals the last two years...
-Is the 18th U.S. Fed Cup captain since the competition began in 1963 and the first African-American captain in the competition’s history.
+- Was the U.S. Fed Cup captain from 2003-08, succeeding Billie Jean King...
+Was the 18th U.S. Fed Cup captain since the competition began in 1963 and the first African-American captain in the competition’s history.

-- Served as an assistant coach for the U.S. Fed Cup team, and in 1999, helped Captain Billie Jean King lead the team to a record 16th Fed Cup championship in this premier international team competition.
-Also served as assistant coach in the team's championship run in 2000, as the U.S. won the Fed Cup for a 17th time
+- Served as an assistant coach for the U.S. Fed Cup team, and in 1999, helped Captain Billie Jean King lead the team to a record 16th Fed Cup championship...
+Also served as assistant coach in the team's championship run in 2000, as the U.S. won the Fed Cup for a 17th time.

 - In 1990 at Wimbledon, became the first African-American woman to reach the final of one of the four major championships of tennis since Althea Gibson won Wimbledon and the U.S. Championships in 1958… Defeated Monica Seles and Steffi Graf in succession before losing to Martina Navratilova in the final.
 (No African-American woman reached a major championship final again until Venus Williams in 1997 at the US Open.)

-- Won the Wimbledon and US Open junior singles titles in 1981, the only American to do so.
+- Won the Wimbledon and US Open junior singles titles in 1981.

 Born: May 3, 1964

 - Is a National Coach for women's tennis on the USTA Player Development staff in Boca Raton, Fla....
 Joined the USTA staff in 2004 after working for three years at the Junior Tennis Champions Center in College Park, Md.

 Born: July 12, 1985, in New York City